German Easter Traditions, Facts and Customs- Easter in Germany!

 Easter Tree or Osterbaum

-In Germany, people decorate live trees or bushes in their yard with colored eggs tied on with ribbon.
-Unlike Christmas trees, these trees are living, and don’t require a special stand or lights.
-Because it can still be grey and cold in the spring, these colored eggs add a festive atmosphere to neighborhoods and towns.
-The eggs can be plastic, wooden or real painted eggs that have been hollowed out.
+Some people decorate live trees or bushes in their yards with colored eggs tied on with ribbon.
+Unlike Christmas trees, these trees are living and don’t require a special stand or lights.
+Because it can still be grey and cold in the Spring, these colored eggs add a festive atmosphere to neighborhoods and towns.
+The eggs can be plastic, wooden, or real painted eggs that have been hollowed out.

 Read more about Easter Trees here–> What is an Osterbaum